-Dr. McLaughlan joined Spectrum in 2015 after his Fellowship training with the Rehabilitation Institute of Michigan.
+Dr. McLaughlan joined Corewell in 2015 after his Fellowship training with the Rehabilitation Institute of Michigan.
 Prior to Fellowship, he completed his Internship at the Miami VA, and his graduate work at Central Michigan University.
-His clinical interests include traumatic brain injury, rehabilitation, and stroke.
+His clinical interests include traumatic brain injury, stroke, and rehabilitation.
 Dr. McLaughlan quickly puts patients at ease with his non-threatening demeanor, and he almost always has a smile on his face.
 We could attempt to tease him, but he's just too nice.
+When he is not wrangling his three kids, Dr. McLaughlan has been known to jump out of the occasional airplane.